 Students who violate “the spirit or the letter of the law” as regards to cheating and plagiarizing must accept responsibility for their actions and the accompanying consequences.
 Consequences may include:

 - A conference including the parent or guardian, student, and administrator.

 - Retaking a test.

-- A lowering of the grade or receiving an F for the assignment, consistent with the school’s honor code.
+- A lowering of the grade or receiving a zero for the assignment, consistent with the school’s honor code.